A cyber predator is a person who engages in sexual activity with a child/children as part of an online act or fantasy.

 There are two types of predators on the internet:

-1. Those who seek face-to-face meetings
+1. Those who seek face-to-face meetings with children

 2. Those who are content to collect & trade child pornography.